bergdodson/MemristorIVAnalysis/README.md

 # MemristorIVAnalysis
-Matlab code used to create IV Plots and and an excel file with relavent data to analyze.
+Matlab code used to create IV Plots and and an excel file with data relevant to the memristor properties.